benstrathdee/job-assignment-api/README.md

 ## Usage

 * Requires JDK17+
+* Requires a MySQL Server

+The project files expect a MySQL Server running on `localhost` on port `3306` with username `root` and password `password`.
+Upon running the project, a new DB will be created on this server named `job_assignment_db`.
+These settings can be altered in `src/main/resources/application.properties`, or passed in as arguments on runtime (more secure).

 1. `git clone` this repo
 2. An RSA KeyPair (with names `key.pub` and `key.priv`) is required for JWT encoding/decoding.